-Figure 6.4: Steel structure and concrete plats onsite.
+Figure 4.19: Steel structure and concrete plats onsite.

-- The biggest benefit in this type of stadium construction is reduced overall project time and the associated cost savings. - Reduced time and labour levels on site. - Safer site an in-situ approach would have required a large infrastructure of platforms, scaffolding etc. to be set-up.
-Using precast items has significantly reduced the exposure to risk. - Better quality control easy to control and obtain a better finish. - Coordinated interfaces and reduced trade conflict allowed different trades to be present at anytime without competing for common workspaces. - Better environmental performance reduced amount of wastage and better recycling has been achieved both on and off site.
+- The biggest benefit in this type of stadium construction is reduced overall project time and the associated cost savings. - ▶ Reduced time and labour levels on site.

+- Safer site an in-situ approach would have required a large infrastructure of platforms, scaffolding etc. to be set-up.
+Using precast items drastically reduced the exposure to risk. - Better quality control easy to control and obtain a better finish. - Coordinated interfaces and reduced trade conflict allowed different trades to be present at anytime without competing for common workspaces. - Better environmental performance reduced amount of wastage and better recycling was achieved both on and off site.
 All items brought onto site were used in the construction.
 The OSM providers also minimised waste as they were able to order materials more precisely reducing off-cuts, left-over concrete etc.

 - Mistakes made at the drawing stage may not have been discovered until the item was installed onsite.
-The consequences of mistakes are more significant. - Less control of individual onsite. (?This was not intended to be a barrier; the intent was that due to lesser numbers on site this allowed greater control) - In automated systems, single component break-down has a significant impact on other aspects. - Even with prefabricated elements appropriate labour and workshop space and access are still challenges. - In-situ solutions have the flexibility to adjust elements on-site this ability is largely lost with OSM. - The number of engineers that are comfortable designing precast components is limited, tending to be conservative in their designs. - Fastenings are a substantial cost of pre-cast concrete elements problems arise if the engineer does not understand pre-cast or has limited technical knowledge.
+The consequences of mistakes were more significant. - Less control of individual onsite. - In automated systems, single component break-down has a significant impact on other aspects. - Even with prefabricated elements appropriate labour and workshop space and access are still challenges. - In-situ solutions have the flexibility to adjust elements on-site this ability is largely lost with OSM. - The number of engineers that are comfortable designing precast components is limited, tending to be conservative in their designs. - ▶ Fastenings are a substantial cost of pre-cast concrete elements problems arise if the engineer does not understand pre-cast or has limited technical knowledge.
 Knowledge in connection systems and their capacities is required.

 - Co-ordination and documentation flow is critical and normally the main contractor's responsibility. - Spend more time getting the drawings right in the first instance.
-Delays in finalising engineering and architecture designs for the detailing of the steel and precast concrete elements cause fabrications delays. - Negotiate and award the contract to a builder early this allows better co-ordination and earlier commencement of offsite works. - Allow architects and engineers enough time they have been surprised at the speed of installation onsite a basic stand structure being completed within a few weeks.
-There is significant pressure on the design consultants to develop the design and provide construction documentation at a much earlier stage when OSM is utilised. - A large amount of trust is required by using people who have worked together before reduces this risk. - Ability to discuss options and aspects with clients throughout the project is highly beneficial.
+Delays in finalising engineering and architecture designs for the detailing of the steel and precast concrete elements cause fabrications delays. - Negotiate and award the contract to a builder early this allows better co-ordination and earlier commencement of offsite works. - Allow architects and engineers enough time they have been surprised at the speed of installation onsite a basic stand being completed within a week.

+- A large amount of trust is required by using people who have worked together before reduces this risk. - Ability to discuss options and aspects with clients throughout the project is highly beneficial.